-- Students will email or telephone a request for proctoring.
+- Students may email or telephone a request for proctoring.
 Required to email or phone 3 days in advance of testing.
-Will not need to come to the lab to schedule.
+Not required to come to the testing center to schedule.

-- For students who are unable to email or telephone they will be allowed to come to the office to register but will follow procedures for entering.
+- For students who are unable to email or telephone, they will be allowed to come to the testing center to register but will follow procedures for entering.